dunstontc/learn-go/code/Kernighan/tgpl/notes/08-Goroutines-and-Channels.md

 ### 8.4.4.
 Buffered Channels

 A buffered channel has a queue of elements.
-The queue’s maximum size is determined when it is created, by the capacity argument to `make`.
+The queue's maximum size is determined when it is created, by the capacity argument to `make`.
 The statement below creates a buffered channel capable of holding three `string` values.
 Figure 8.2 is a graphical representation of `ch` and the channel to which it refers.
 ```go
     ch = make(chan string, 3)
 ```

 ![Figure 8.2](https://raw.githubusercontent.com/dunstontc/learn-go/master/code/Kernighan/tgpl/assets/fig8.2.png)

 A send operation on a buffered channel inserts an element at the back of the queue, and a receive operation removes an element from the front.
-If the channel is full, the send operation blocks its goroutine until space is made available by another goroutine’s receive.
+If the channel is full, the send operation blocks its goroutine until space is made available by another goroutine's receive.
 Conversely, if the channel is empty, a receive operation blocks until a value is sent by another goroutine.

 We can send up to three values on this channel without the goroutine blocking:
 ```go